bshongwe/printf/README.md

     b: the unsigned int argument is converted to binary

 ## Task 3.

+Task completion = Complete
+Checker: Passed

  What one has not experienced, one will never understand in print
 #advanced

 Handle the following conversion specifiers: